bolderbrush10/SearchlightAssault/programmer-notes.md

 --      So, there's not really a way to tell when this happens.
 And it doesn't look like the migration files will help either.
 --      I think the best thing we can do is add a function that the player can call via command that 'disables' the mod so they can save & uninstall
 --      And then we'll make a FAQ / User Manual to explain that if they don't want to risk random turrets disappearing, here's the steps they need to follow
+--      Don't forget to update the mod description and readme to mention the uninstall command

 ### Bugs to Report / Features to Request

 -- TODO Write a bug report against the usage of trigger_type_mask and how non-turrets just totally ignore it.
---      And how it's so damn awkward to set up a blacklist for an entity that you don't want even-just-turrets to attack.
+--      And how it's seemingly-impossible to set up a blacklist for an entity that you don't want even-just-turrets to attack.

 -- TODO Ask a developer on the forums for an 'on_save' event, or for a way in general to make sure that uninstalling our mod will give people back their original turrets.
 --      (Alternatively, ask for the simple ability to increase turret range during run time)